RommelTJ/ml_learning/deep_learning_for_coders/lesson7/01_Lesson7.md

 ```

 ## Notebook 9 - Tabular modelling

+Embeddings for any kind of categorical variable.
+It can handle any kind of discrete categorical data.
+Something like "sex", "post code", etc. Something with cardinality.

 ## entity embeddings for categorical variables
 ## Beyond deep learning for tabular data (ensembles of decision trees)
 ## Decision Trees